I Am Mother

-I Am Mother is a 2019 Australian cyberpunk thriller film directed by Grant Sputore, from a screenplay by Michael Lloyd Green, based on a story by both.
-Starring Clara Rugaard, Luke Hawker, Rose Byrne, and Hilary Swank, the film follows Daughter, a girl in a post-apocalyptic bunker, being raised by Mother, a robot aiding the repopulation of Earth.
-The film had its world premiere at the Sundance Film Festival on 25 January 2019.
+I Am Mother is a 2019 Australian Cyberpunk thriller film directed by Grant Sputore and written by Michael Lloyd Green, based on a story by both.
+Starring Clara Rugaard, Luke Hawker, Rose Byrne, and Hilary Swank, the film follows Daughter, a girl in a post-apocalyptic bunker, being raised by Mother, a robot who is aiding the repopulation of Earth.
+The film had its world premiere at the 2019 Sundance Film Festival.
 Netflix released it in several countries on 7 June 2019.